 Using the copy-on-write capabilities of ZFS, the DLE is able to generate full-size replicas of the production database in seconds.
 These writable "thin clones" will behave identically to production: they will have the same data and generate the same query plans.

 Instances of the Database Lab Engine (DLE) and all thin clones reside completely within your own infrastructure at all times.

-The DLE is managed via an API which can be exposed either over HTTPS or an SSH tunnel.
+The DLE is managed via an API that can be exposed either over HTTPS or an SSH tunnel.
 The team at Postgres.ai and all platform components:

 - cannot reach your databases

 - cannot read or modify the data in your databases

 - cannot SSH to your machines

 Production data is sensitive - even within your own organization.
 You can configure the DLE to generate fully masked clones so that engineers without production authorization can also gain the benefits of experimenting with thin clones.